-The interest rates on outstanding loans range between 1.75% and 3%.
+The interest rates on outstanding loans ranged between 1.75% and 3%.
+Beginning October 1, 2023, the interest rate was reduced to zero on all loans.
 ABF does not accrue interest on outstanding loan balances and only recognizes interest income when a payment has been received.